ethtri/SnapCase_App/docs/TaskPipeline.md

 **Preflight (every prompt):**
 - `git status` must be clean (commit or stash).
+- `git pull` from the task branch before starting so you have the latest TaskPipeline and docs.
-- Check out the prompt’s branch (e.g., `task/Sprint03-Task43-edm-live-smoke`).
+- Check out the prompt's branch (e.g., `task/Sprint03-Task43-edm-live-smoke`).
 - Keep changes scoped.
 Update `PROGRESS.md` and the relevant `docs/AgentReports/` file before handoff.
 Leave the tree clean.

 **Definition of Done (DoD) for all prompts:**